tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**Notable tournament placings** Normally I would just .
+**How did this roster happen?** Normally I would just .
 Or I could tell you that this VP has never placed lower than Top 8 at any event.
 Any event.
 Maybe that's not impressive enough for you?
 How about this.
 Since August 2016, which is when this VP formed with Lil, this team has still <i>never placed lower than Top 8 at any event.</i>

 **How did they qualify?** Got top 4 in seven out of the eight majors they attended and then proceeded to win half of them.